cph-cachet/carp.sensing-flutter/packages/carp_polar_package/README.md

 For Flutter plugins for other CARP products, see [CARP Mobile Sensing in Flutter](https://github.com/cph-cachet/carp.sensing-flutter).

-If you're interested in writing you own sampling packages for CARP, see the description on how to [extend](https://github.com/cph-cachet/carp.sensing-flutter/wiki/4.-Extending-CARP-Mobile-Sensing) CARP on the wiki.
+If you are interested in writing your own sampling packages for CARP, see the description on how to [extend](https://github.com/cph-cachet/carp.sensing-flutter/wiki/4.-Extending-CARP-Mobile-Sensing) CARP on the wiki.

 ## Installing